Key documents

 The BHP Class Action alleges that investors who acquired BHP Ltd or BHP Plc shares in the Claim Period are entitled to compensation for loss and damage caused by or resulting from the conduct of BHP Ltd as alleged in the Third Further Amended Consolidated Statement of Claim dated 25 March 2025.

-The allegations are denied by BHP Ltd. BHP Ltd defended the class action and the Proposed Settlement acknowledges that BHP Ltd makes no admission of liability or any other admissions beyond those specifically pleaded in the pleadings filed with the Court in the Proceeding.
+The allegations are denied by BHP Ltd. BHP Ltd defended the class action and the Settlement acknowledges that BHP Ltd makes no admission of liability or any other admissions beyond those specifically pleaded in the pleadings filed with the Court in the Proceeding.

 Full details of the allegations made by the Joint Applicants and of BHP Ltd’s defence against those allegations are set out in the Third Further Amended Consolidated Statement of Claim and the Defence to the Third Further Amended Consolidated Statement of Claim, which can be found in the ‘Key documents’ section above.

-G&E KTMC Funding LLC is backed by Grant & Eisenhofer and Kessler Topaz Meltzer & Check, two of the United States’ most successful and respected shareholder litigation firms.
+The BHP Class Action was partially funded by G&E KTMC Funding LLC, which is backed by Grant & Eisenhofer and Kessler Topaz Meltzer & Check, two of the United States’ most successful and respected shareholder litigation firms.

 Easy ways to get in touch